grooveLog/roadmap/README.md

 > #### Marketing / Engagement
 > * Try to engage advocates of Journalling e.g. [Tim Ferris](https://tim.blog/) and followers

+# 0.10.0 Add and Record Tasks
+* Enable Tasks (To Do Items) which are postable to feeds
+* Allow Tasks to be linked to Goals/Visions to make them more compelling

-# 0.10.0 User Interactions and the GROOVY button
+# 0.11.0 User Interactions and the GROOVY button
 * Enable users to 'support' each other (E.g. followers)
 * Enable users to search for each other and view each others profiles
 * View each other's feeds